 - Customer lifetime value (CLV) requires mature customers but equals the total amount of money a customer is expected to spend with your business, or on your products, during their lifetime.

 These next-level metrics will help you see the connection between CX outcomes and your company goals, but you need to decide which you’d like to focus on first.

 Building the CX Your Customers Want

 Prioritizing your list of CX metrics should be based on two key factors: CX maturity and your organization’s goals.
 If you can determine what you want to accomplish, you can leverage CX metrics to get you there.
 Whether you’re just beginning your CX analytics journey or you’re ready to begin establishing the next set of CX metrics, contact us.

 RevGen Partners is a premier partner for capturing analytics and helping companies become CX-driven.
 Connect with us today.

 Stephanie Caravajal is a manager at RevGen Partners specializing in customer experience.
 She is passionate about helping organizations create and manage successful CX programs while aligning CX initiatives to digital transformations.

-Jeniffer Walsh is a senior manager specializing in CX transformation, digital optimization, and Artificial Intelligence technologies for growth.
+Jeniffer Walsh is the Director of Customer Experience at RevGen.
+She specializes in CX transformation, digital optimization, and Artificial Intelligence technologies for growth.